REFRIGERATOR FACTORS TO CONSIDER

 New refrigerators have many special features and innovations that can make life easier.
 From convenience, to storage options, to conserving energy, the features you select depend on what you’re looking for in a refrigerator.
 Below are some of the newest or most popular features available.

 Flex-zone is a compartment with multiple temperature settings (typically 4) for flexible food storage options.

 Air-filtration systems neutralize bacteria to ensure an odor-free refrigerator.

-Spill-proof shelves reduce mess due to spills or leaks, with a lip to prevent overflow onto, and
+Spill-proof shelves reduce mess due to spills or leaks, with a lip to prevent overflow and contamination of the shelves below.

 Full-extension drawers offer ease and convenient accessibility to reach food.

 Full-width pantry drawers keep large trays of food cold for entertaining.

 Transparent drawers make it easy to see what you have on hand.

 Sliding shelves provide easy access to items typically out of reach and help make room for tall items.

 Oversized freezer baskets and sliding drawers help make organization and storage a breeze.